nastiacooly/beer-diary/README.md

 - users can see "memories" of their friends and friends' profiles;
 - users can set dark or light mode for the app.

-#### Which technologies were used to develop this app?
+#### 3. Which technologies were used to develop this app?
 And how does it work?

 Well, as I mentioned, Beer Diary was developed with help of Django Framework.

 So, the most of the code is written in Python.

-Templates for pages of the app were made with HTML5, CSS3 and also Python.
+Templates for pages of the app were made with HTML5, CSS3 and, also, Python.

 Interactive elements and switching of dark/light mode was developed with Javascript.

-#### What are all these files in this repository?
+#### 4. What are all these files in this repository?

 The organization of folders and files is the default organization provided by Django.